buley/personal/src/content/challenges.md

 5. Test myself beyond the professional sphere—physically, mentally, and emotionally

 I don't fear challenge—I seek it.
 But I also know that **if I'm not intentional about pushing myself, I risk stagnation disguised as mastery.** The next level is always there—I just have to step into it.

----

-*Comfort is not the enemy—complacency is.
-Every plateau is just a launching pad for the next ascent.*